 In the end, can you save money while shopping for clothes?

 All in all, there are plenty of ways to for clothes shopping on a budget.
 It may take a little uncovering your own true style.
-But, you can definitely be stylish on a budget.
+But, you can definitely be fashionable on a low budget.

 Just remember is the outfit a need or a want.
 Does it make sense to spend a little more for quality on key pieces?
 Did you learn how to shop for clothes on a budget?
 More doable for you?